RangerMauve/dat-store/README.md

 It can be used as an extension for the Dat CLI to add your Dats to "stores" that will keep a copy of your content and keep it online.

+**Note: dat-store uses features from node 10.10.0 so please make sure your version is higher than that.**

 ```shell
 npm install -g dat-store